dashpay/docs/docs/user/network/dash-evo-tool/index.rst

    Since this tool adds watching-only addresses to Dash Core when creating identities, it is recommended to close all existing Dash Core wallets and :ref:`create a new, empty wallet
    <dashcore-installation-macos-create-wallet>` for the Dash Evo Tool.
+Also, make sure to
+   :ref:`backup your Dash Core wallet <dashcore-backup>`.

 Click **Add Wallet** to create a new wallet.